-Before deciding if a Company Voluntary Arrangement is right for your company you should consider both the advantages and disadvantages.
-Remember these might be more or less relevant to you and your company depending on your circumstances.
-You will need to take expert advice before making the decision to start a CVA.
+Before deciding if a CVA is right for your company you should consider both the advantages and disadvantages.
+Remember these might be more or less relevant to you and your company depending on the circumstances.

 Company Voluntary Arrangement Advantages and Disadvantages